LucasGONGSUN/JLR/README.md

 # Next Plan
-1. Optimize params transfer between functions
-2. Upload data to MangoDB
+1. Upload data to MangoDB

 # List of Files